core-wg/comi/draft-ietf-core-comi.md

 * CoMI uses the methods FETCH and iPATCH, not used by RESTCONF.
 RESTCONF uses the HTTP methods HEAD, and OPTIONS, which are not used by CoMI.

-* CoMI servers cannot change the order of user-ordered data.
-CoMI does not support insert-mode (first, last, before, after) and insertion-point (before, after) which are supported by RESTCONF.
+* CoMI does not support "insert" query parameter (first, last, before, after) and the "point" query parameter which are supported by RESTCONF.

+* CoMI does not support the "start-time" and "stop-time" query parameters to retrieve past notifications.

 * CoMI and RESTCONF also differ in the handling of: